Monsy99/notes-app/README.md

 ## 5. Usage

-### The interface represents all features of the created API
+### The "client" interface represents all features of the created API

 <br>

 ![Usage](./images/usage_gif.gif)

-### The interface in the client directory represents all functions of the server

 ### Pathnames to CRUD notes with a curl